-At Alert level 4, you can only enter into a support bubble with an adult living alone or a household with a single responsible adult.
+At Alert level 4, you can only enter into a support bubble in limited circumstances.
+Please see below for further details.

 This means that all the people in the two households join together to become in effect part of a single household and enjoy the same legal freedoms a household has – they are able to meet indoors and have physical contact.
 They can also stay in each other’s homes.